 SUM OF POINTS THRESHOLD TARGET STRETCH

 0 POINTS 30 POINTS 36 POINTS

-(6 X 0 POINTS) (6 X 5 POINTS) (6 X 6 POINTS)
+(6 × 0 POINTS) (6 × 5 POINTS) (6 × 6 POINTS)

 Payout (1) 0% 100% 150%

-(1) The results achieved between these values are interpolated.
+(1) The results achieved between these values are interpolated

-The Board and the Compensation Committee believe that these operating objectives were set for 2015 at an ambitious level but could be achieved under normal economic and market conditions.
+The Board and the Compensation Committee believe that these operating objectives were set for 2018 at an ambitious level but could be achieved under normal economic and market conditions.
 Payout at target may only be achieved by exceeding these operating objectives.
+The metrics and targets for the 6 Strategic Imperatives have not been disclosed as this is strategic information the Board and the Compensation Committee believe could cause competitive harm to the Company.